 Athletes who play for more competitive travel teams can pay far more, depending on the sport.
 Ice hockey travel teams, for example, can cost $10,000 or more per year due to equipment, facility costs, enrollment fees, and coaching.

-All told, the typical parent spends between $100 and $500 per month, per child on elite youth sports, with the bulk of the money going toward travel and team fees, but $1,000 per month is not unheard of, according to a 2016 survey by TD Ameritrade.1
+All told, the typical parent spends between $100 and $500 per month, per child on elite youth sports, with the bulk of the money going toward travel and team fees, but $1,000 per month is not unheard of, according to a 2016 survey on youth sports statistics by TD Ameritrade.1

 “When you include the travel component, there is real money being thrown at youth sports today and, whenever there is money involved, the motive starts to change,” said John Engh, executive director of the National Alliance of Youth Sports in West Palm Beach, Florida, which advocates for positive, safe and fun athletics, in an interview.
 “Instead of focusing on having a good, quality program, the people running the leagues start to choose kids who can afford to pay for the tournaments.”

-Nationally, visitor spending associated with sports events, which consists primarily of youth sports tournaments, reached roughly $10.5 billion in 2016, a 10 percent increase from 2015 and 26 percent jump from 2012, according to the National Association of Sports Commissions in Cincinnati, Ohio, which represents the sports travel industry.
+Nationally, visitor spending associated with sports events, which consists primarily of youth sports tournaments, reached roughly $10.5 billion in the most recent data available, according to the Sports Events and Tourism Association, which represents the sports travel industry.
 2

 It is a trend that concerns Don Schumacher, the group’s former executive director.